wayneczw/crisis-management-system/Dashboard/README.md

 ```
 python login.py
 ```
-- Open _localhost:5000/login_ in your browser to view the login page.
+- Open `localhost:5000/login` in your browser to view the login page.

-#### About login
+### About login
-_(to be changed after further development)_

-For now, input username as "admin" and password as "admin", and select "Admin" under the Login As field.
+All accounts created are stored in `db/userlist.csv`.
+Please refer to the file if you need to use dummy accounts for testing.

-You will be redirected to the dashboard route at _localhost:5000/dashboard_.
+After successful login, you will be redirected to the dashboard route at `localhost:5000/dashboard`.